 - It may be a connection issue.
 Try changing your DNS settings to Google’s open DNS by tapping Settings > Wi-Fi >, tap the blue arrow next to your current Wi-Fi network, and then tap the “DNS” field and enter the DNS servers; 188.8.131.52 (Google’s Public DNS). (see this article)

-- Close the App Store completely by pressing the home button twice, pressing and hold the App Store icon until it starts to wiggle, then tapping the minus sign to close it.
+- Close the App Store entirely by pressing the home button twice, pressing and hold the App Store icon until it starts to wiggle, then tapping the minus sign to close it.
 Re-launch the App Store.

 Additional Tips and Tricks for App Store Not Working, Displays Blank Page

 - Close and relaunch the App Store.
 Double press the home button to get to the app switcher and swipe up on the App Store.
 Tap on the App Store icon again.
-This especially works if you are using an iPhone SE
+This tip especially works if you are using an iPhone SE

 - Launch the App Store; if it is still blank with nothing shown, wait a few minutes.
 Sometimes apps may load slowly because of networking issues.

 - Try Resetting.
-Go to Settings > General> Reset> Reset all settings.
+Go to Settings > General> Reset> Reset All Settings.
 This does not delete any of your data.

-- If still nothing appears, try changing the device’s language by tapping Settings > General > Language & Region > iPhone Language.
+- If still, nothing appears, try changing the device’s language by tapping Settings > General > Language & Region > iPhone Language.
 Pick any language other than your current.
 If possible, try and choose any other second language you already know or are familiar with.
 Select that other language and see if the App Store or iTunes Store works.
-If everything’s good to go, return back to Settings > General > Language & Region and change the language back to your original.
+If everything’s ready to go, return to Settings > General > Language & Region and change the language back to your original.
 Yup, this is definitely a weird one–but it seems to work.
-Just remember that when you change the language, first check the App Store, and only then change the language back to what it was originally.
+Just remember that when you modify the language, first check the App Store, and only then change the language back to what it was originally.

-- Sign out of your Apple ID by tapping Settings > iTunes & App Store, tap your Apple ID and select “Sign Out”.
+- Sign out of your Apple ID by tapping Settings > iTunes & App Store, tap your Apple ID and select “Sign Out.”
 Wait one minute and sign back in by reentering your Apple ID and password.